sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-8-investment_notes_financial_analysis.md

 Fixed assets again can be divided into :

 1. Tangible Assets
-2. Intanglible Assets
+2. Intangible Assets

 #####  Tangible Assets

 * They have a physical form and can be seen and felt.
-* Tangible Assets include items like land, building, pland and equipment,vehicles, equipments etc.
+* Tangible Assets include items like land, building, plants and equipment,vehicles, equipments etc.

 ##### Intangible Assets
 * These are long terms assets of a company that have no physical existence but hold tremendous relevance for the company as it is at its core of existence.
-* Intangible Assets include goodwill, patents, copyrights, techincal know-how, computer software , trademarks, brands etc.
+* Intangible Assets include goodwill, patents, copyrights, technical know-how, computer software , trademarks, brands etc.
 * <b>Goodwill</b> is recognized when a business acquires another business.
 	* It represents the excess of cost paid by the purchasing business to the purchased business over the fair value of purchased business indentifiable assets.